MateuszKomasara/MateuszKomasara/README.md

 <p align="center"><img src="https://readme-typing-svg.herokuapp.com/?size=30&duration=5001&color=2d7e5e&vCenter=true&center=true&width=460&lines=software+engineer;community+taught" </p>

-  <p align="center"> As a community taught software engineer, I build full stack web applications and have collaborated with talented engineers from around the world.
-I am fascinated by the ability to solve problems utilizing technology, I also enjoy travelling and spent over a decade living and travelling overseas.
-This life experience working in a variety of jobs and interacting with a plethora of cultures and personalities has given me an edge in my ability to think outside of the box and to have a greater degree of reference.</p>
+  <p align="center"> As a self-taught software engineer, I specialize in building full-stack web applications and have had the privilege of collaborating with talented engineers from across the globe.
+I am captivated by the power of technology in solving complex problems.
+Additionally, I find immense joy in traveling, and for more than a decade, I have resided in various countries, immersing myself in different cultures and embracing diverse perspectives.
+This rich life experience, coupled with my diverse professional background, has honed my ability to think innovatively and draw upon a broad range of references, giving me a unique edge in problem-solving.</p>

 ## <p align="center">Skills</p>
 <div align="center" style="padding-top: 10px">